Nostalgia

 Date: 20 September 2016Location: New York, New York, USA

-On an Autumn evening, riding the New York City subway, the original idea for Saman Samadi’s “Ghorbat” formed, after he read a poem by contemporary Persian poet Mahmood Davoodi.
+On an autumn evening, while riding the New York City subway, the seed of Ghorbat began to take shape after encountering a poem by contemporary Persian poet Mahmood Davoodi.
+The lines read:

 (Mahmood Davoodi.
 2004. translated by Saman Samadi, 2018.)